alphajuliet/aoc24/README.md

 Originally, I was going to make a fancy binary tree and then cleverly insert combinations of operations to see what made the result.
 I then realised the operations are a simple sequence over the list so I more cleverly left things as vectors and did a fold (a.k.a. my mate `reduce`) over the input numbers for each combination of operators and see where they equalled the result.
 This caused a slight combinatorial explosion in part 2 with the extra operator, but we got there.
 I give a nod also to `clojure.math.combinatorics` for the `selection` function.

+## Day 8

+Now we're getting into some fibre.
+Getting the data into a good structure is the first and often the critical decision in tackling the problem.
+I overdid this one slightly in part 1 by unnecessarily tracking the labels of each node and antinode but it didn't impact much.